Affirmative defense: The insanity plea

 Among the most controversial affirmative defenses is the insanity defense, whereby a criminal defendant seeks to be excused from criminal liability on the ground that a mental illness, at the time of the alleged crime, prevented him or her from understanding the wrongful nature of his or her actions.

 Burden of proof

 Because an affirmative defense requires an assertion of facts beyond those claimed by the plaintiff, generally the party who offers an affirmative defense bears the burden of proof.
 The standard of proof is typically lower than beyond a reasonable doubt.
 It can either be proved by clear and convincing evidence or by a preponderance of the evidence.

-In this respect, affirmative defenses differ from ordinary defenses [claim of right, alibi, infancy, necessity, and self-defense (which is an affirmative defense at common law)], which the prosecution has the burden of disproving beyond a reasonable doubt.
+In this respect, affirmative defenses differ from ordinary defenses—claim of right, alibi, infancy, necessity, and self-defense (which is an affirmative defense at common law)—in which the prosecution has the burden of disproving beyond a reasonable doubt.